gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 If you have created your own HP Vertica cluster on AWS (not using auto scaling), then use this step to select and assign all the EC2 instances serving as nodes in your cluster, from the list.

-*You can also assign and remove instances later, using the **Instances** tab in the **Load Balancers** page of the [EC2 Dashboard](https://console.aws.amazon.com/ec2/).*
+You can also assign and remove instances later, using the **Instances** tab in the **Load Balancers** page of the [EC2 Dashboard](https://console.aws.amazon.com/ec2/).

-Deselect the checkbox **Cross-Zone Load Balancing** check box, because your Vertica cluster is most likely running inside a placement group (in a single availability zone subnet).
+Deselect the checkbox **Cross-Zone Load Balancing** check box, because your Vertica cluster is (hopefully) running in a placement group (inside a single availability zone).

 <img style="margin-left: 50px;" src="images/ELB-Setup-Step5.png" alt="ELB-Setup-Step5" width="500">

 ####Step 6: Add Tags

-This step is optional - take it or leave it!
-Tags can be very handy though, for filtering dashboard views, billing reports, CLI results, and more.
+This step is optional, though tags can be very handy for filtering dashboard views, billing reports, CLI results, and more.

 <img style="margin-left: 50px;" src="images/ELB-Setup-Step6.png" alt="ELB-Setup-Step6" width="500">